N0tail: Dota 2

 Due to decreasing activity in the professional Heroes of Newerth scene, N0tail decided to transfer to Fnatic's European Dota 2 team together with Jascha Markuse, Tal Aizik and Adrian Kryeziu on 30 March 2012.
 After a hard start to DotA, N0tail and his team Fnatic.EU won Thor Open LAN on 9 December 2012, beating No Tidehunter, now known as Alliance.
 Since Fnatic.EU won the LAN, they mostly dominated the pro scene until The International 2013, in which they placed 7–8th after losing to team Orange, which turned out to currently be the Fnatic squad.

 One year later after not winning any premier tournaments and placing 13–14th in The International 2014, N0tail announced that he is leaving Fnatic together with Fly to create Team Secret, inviting Puppey, s4, and Kuroky to join.
 After a number of good finishes in five tournaments, Puppey decided to kick N0tail for Arteezy in preparation of the Dota 2 Asia Championships.
 N0tail decided to join Cloud9, replacing Aui 2000.
 Following multiple disappointing finishes and 9–12th place in The International 2015, Cloud9 released its squad.
 On 28 August 2015, it was announced that N0tail, together with his teammate Fly which was also kicked from Team Secret, have created (monkey) Business, a team featuring Miracle-, MoonMeander, Cr1t-, Fly, and N0tail.

 Following promising performances, (monkey) Business proceeded to become OG.
 They quickly became the first team to defend a Major title in Dota 2 history after winning the Autumn Major in 2016.
 Despite a slow start during The International 2018's group stage, OG finished fourth and were seeded into the upper bracket of the main event.
 Considered underdogs during their entire time at the event, OG and Sundstein advanced to the grand finals and won the tournament by defeating PSG.LGD in the best-of-five series 3–2.
 The following year, he won The International 2019, making him and the rest of the team the first repeat winners of an International.
 N0tail was featured in Forbes 30 under 30 category at the age of 25.
+N0tail is the highest earning esports pro of all-time in terms of prize money, making over $7 million in his career.